volab/IoT_EPS/_1_userDoc/source/softDev.rst

 	<Volab Display json > >>>>>>   Free mem after json parse: 3952

 **Conclusions**:
+The bug is due to a lack of memory when in the method that compute the html page that load json, for a 1k file it takes more than 2K in memory, one for the txt buffer that receive raw data and one for the json object.

+Corrections:

 - remove unused web path from server to win 910 bytes
 - remove asscoiated function like : ``void CServerWeb::displayTime()``